gusvega-dev/tf-plan-gcp/README.md

 ## Troubleshooting
 ### Issue: Terraform Plan Fails
 Check the logs for errors:
+1. Ensure Terraform is initialized (`terraform init`).
-1. Check for syntax issues in your Terraform files.
+2. Check for syntax issues in your Terraform files.
-2. Verify Google Cloud credentials are correctly set in `secrets.GCP_CREDENTIALS`.
+3. Verify Google Cloud credentials are correctly set in `secrets.GCP_CREDENTIALS`.

 ### Issue: Workdir Not Found
 Make sure: